Have you ever found yourself troubleshooting strange network conflicts or security issues in your Docker environment?

 docker run --network=my_custom_network --ip=10.10.0.2 -d nginx

-Method 3: Changing IP for Running Containers
+♻️ Method 3: Changing the IP of a Running Container

 docker stop my_container